What Is Common Stock?

 Profits from sales of stocks and shares occur when you sell them at a price that is higher than what you originally paid.
 For instance, you might buy a share for $1,000 and then sell it for $1,300 a year later, making a gain of $300.

-The IRS defines two classes of gains from sales of common stock: short-term and long-term.
+The IRS defines two classes of gains from sales of common stocks: short-term and long-term.
 Short-term gains are profits that occur from selling a stock after holding it for less than a year, while long-term gains are for more than a year.

 Short-term capital gains are taxed at the same rate as regular income.
 For instance, if your regular income is $50,000 per year and you make a $10,000 capital gain, you would pay an income tax on $60,000.